devareus/Eclectic-Token-Sniper/README.md

   - EstimateGasOnBuy: If enabled, an estimation of gas is done before submitting buy transactions and checked against the maximum amount above.
 This has the advantage of not wasting gas in aborted transactions if these are going to fail due to being out-of-gas, but the disadvantage of making the snip operation slower.
 You can leave it off if using the HoneypotCheck functionality, as the gas limits are already checked by it
   - EstimateGasOnSell: Similar to the above, but for sell transactions

-### Taxes
-  - MaxBuyTax: Used for the token audits.
-Maximum Buy Tax for sniping a token
-  - MaxSellTax: Similarly, maximum Sell Tax for sniping a token
-  - MaxTotalTax: Maximum total of taxes (buy+sell) for snipping a token

-**Mind that the tokens owners can change the taxes at any time!
-That a token passes an audit is not guarantee that you'll be able to sell the token later or you won't be charged higher taxes.
-And obviously, it doesn't guarantee that the owner won't do a rug pull and remove all the liquidity from the DEX at any some point**

 ### Buy settings
 -    BuyEnabled: Enables or disables the buy of tokens for the sniper, rule or watched token using this set
 -    AmountToSnipe: The default amount to buy of each snipped token (in the native token of the chain, BNB for example in the case of the BSC)
 -    AuditTokens: Enables the audit of tokens before buying.
 You can enable or disable the followings checks separately:

         -    HoneypotCheckEnabled: Using an in-house and in-chain solution checks if a token can be bought, approved and sold before buying.
-It can also check for maximum taxes and gas, using the limits set above
+It can also check for maximum taxes, gas and drawdowns, using the limits set below.
+This option requires HoneypotCheck support for the blockchain and exchange.
+At the moment BSC and Polygon are supported.
+If you need others, send us a request
         -    CheckContract: Only buys if the token's contract is verified on BSCScan and it doesn't contain any of the expressions in the red flags list
-        -    CheckMinLiquidity: Doesn't buy if the available liquidity doesn't fulfil the conditions below
+        -    CheckLiquidity: Doesn't buy if the available liquidity doesn't fulfil the limits below

+**Mind that the tokens owners can change the taxes at any time!
+That a token passes an audit is not guarantee that you'll be able to sell the token later or you won't be charged higher taxes.
+And obviously, it doesn't guarantee that the owner won't do a rug pull and remove all the liquidity from the DEX at any some point**

+- MaxBuyTax: Used for the token audits.
+Maximum Buy Tax for sniping a token
+- MaxSellTax: Similarly, maximum Sell Tax for sniping a token
+- MaxTotalTax: Maximum total of taxes (buy+sell) for snipping a token
+- MaxDrawdown: The estimated *drawdown* is the estimated loss caused by the price impacts, taxes and gas fees if the token was bought and sold immediately.
+The bought won't buy a token if the estimated drawdown is higher than this
--    MinLiquidityAmount: Minimum liquidity in BNB (or the LiquidityPair if one has been specified) in the DEX to allow buying a token (if *CheckMinLiquidity* is enabled)
+-    MinLiquidityAmount: Minimum liquidity in BNB (or the LiquidityPair if one has been specified) in the DEX to allow buying a token (if *CheckLiquidity* is enabled)
+-    MaxLiquidityAmount: Maximum liquidity in BNB (or the LiquidityPair if one has been specified) in the DEX to allow buying a token (if *CheckLiquidity* is enabled).
+Set to -1 for unlimited
--    MinLiquidityPercentage: Minimum liquidity, as a percentage of the total supply, in the DEX to allow buying a token (if *CheckMinLiquidity* is enabled)
+-    MinLiquidityPercentage: Minimum liquidity, as a percentage of the total supply, in the DEX to allow buying a token (if *CheckLiquidity* is enabled)
 -    BuyDelaySeconds: Waits the indicated amount of seconds before buying a token.
 This is usually used to avoid antibots measures, but the Honeypot Check method is more reliable

 ### Sell settings